 Opening up a designated savings account specifically for Christmas is a smart idea.
 Or get a safety firebox and start putting money in it each paycheck.
 Just someplace to start stockpiling cash.
 Because you know when Christmas is.
 Same day every year.
 It won’t be a surprise.

-There are some great online savings accounts if you are worried that your own bank’s savings account are too easily accessible (me over here, raising my hand) I have a great blog post about savings accounts here.
+There are some great online savings accounts.
+If you are worried that your bank’s savings account is too easily accessible (me over here, raising my hand), I have a great blog post about savings accounts here.

 Set An Amount